kaaveland/eugene/docs/src/hints/E10/index.md

 ## Description

-Triggered when: A table or index was rewritten while holding a lock that blocks many operations.
+**Triggered when**: A table or index was rewritten while holding a lock that blocks many operations.

-Effect: This blocks many operations on the table or index while the rewrite is in progress.
+**Effect**: This blocks many operations on the table or index while the rewrite is in progress.

-A safer way is: Build a new table or index, write to both, then swap them.
+**Workaround**: Build a new table or index, write to both, then swap them.

-Detected by: `eugene trace`
+**Detected by**: `eugene trace`

 ## Problematic migration